 - Small scale industries with taxable turnover will be burdened by the digitalization procedures of GST.
-So it is said, such industries should seek the assistance of nearby commerce service centre.
+So it is said, such industries should seek the assistance of a nearby commerce service centre.

 - Prices of value added products go for a hike.
-Branded food items will levied with high tax rate.
+Branded food items will be levied with high tax rate.

 - Maintaining strict and proper records is mandatory in GST.
-So simple mistakes in the records will lead to excess tax pay to the government.
+So, simple mistakes in the records will lead to excess tax pay to the government.

 GST Tax Hike and Reduction Comparison with Previous Model

-Let’s compare the GST rates of some items
+Let’s compare the GST rates of some items.

 Comparison of Previous Tax System and GST on Food and Beverages